Cut Your Estate Taxes With a Personal Residence Trust

 Several problems to consider: First, the trust is irrevocable.
 Once you put your property in the trust, you can’t change your mind and remove the property from the trust.
 You can live in it, during the life of the trust (and thereafter if you rent it from your beneficiaries).
 However, you can’t sell it if you need the money.

 The house should escape the nursing home or state.
-However, there is a three-year look-back rule and I would assume it applies here.
-That is, you better create the QPRT at least three years before you contemplate going into the rocking chair in your favorite nursing home.
+However, there is a five-year look-back rule and I would assume it applies here.
+That is, you better create the QPRT at least five years before you contemplate going into the rocking chair in your favorite nursing home.